Walter H. Gage Memorial Fund

-- Applications should be received a minimum of four weeks in advance of an event and before the Committee meeting application deadline.
+- Applications should be received a minimum of four weeks in advance of an event start date and take into account the application deadlines.
+Please check application deadlines and meeting schedule to enure your application meets the criteria.
 Applications received after an event has occurred will be declined.

-Please complete the Walter H. Gage Memorial Fund Grant Application Form and submit it with any additional supporting documentation.
-Please email your application - preferred as a Word document saved as one PDF file ONLY (including budget or supporting letter in 1 PDF application) to firstname.lastname@example.org.
+Please use the Walter H. Gage Memorial Fund Grant Application form/checklist and submit the required information along with a supporting letter.
+The application should be one PDF only - the preferred format is a Word document (including budget) that is combined with a supporting letter into one PDF and submitted to email@example.com.
 Applications are ONLY accepted by email and the date received by email will be noted as per criteria.

 Walter H. Gage Memorial Fund Committee